Hypocrita20XX/Conexus/README.md

 This is due in part to how the game loads mods, and also certainly limitations in my understanding of SteamCMD I would recommend going in-game into the mods UI, if you hover over the mod listing, it will tell you which folder it comes from

-Furthermore, I highly recommend using Notepad++ for this method as its RegEx find/replace functionality is used extensively/ You can find a download for Notepad++ [here](https://notepad-plus-plus.org/download/v7.7.html)
+Furthermore, I highly recommend using Notepad++ for this method as its RegEx find/replace functionality is used extensively\
+You can find a download for Notepad++ [here](https://notepad-plus-plus.org/download/v7.7.html)

 All batch files were made with the D drive in mind